twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Varying modal content

-Have a bunch of buttons that all trigger the same modal with slightly different contents?
+Have many buttons that all trigger the same modal with slightly different contents?
 Use `event.relatedTarget` and [HTML `data-bs-*` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to vary the contents of the modal depending on which button was clicked.

-Below is a live demo followed by example HTML and JavaScript.
+Below is a live demo followed by an example of HTML and JavaScript.
 For more information, [read the modal events docs](#events) for details on `relatedTarget`.

 {{< example >}}
 <button type="button" class="btn btn-primary" data-bs-toggle="modal" data-bs-target="#exampleModal" data-bs-whatever="@mdo">Open modal for @mdo</button>